 Volleyball BC is committed to a sport environment free from abuse that is safe for all participants.
-Safe sport practices are the responsibility of all members, including coaches, parents/guardians, athletes, referees, club administrators and volunteers.
+Safe sport practices are the responsibility of everyone, including coaches, parents/guardians, athletes, referees, club administrators and volunteers.

 what is volleyball bc doing about safety?

 Participant safety is a central part of our 2021-2024 Strategic Plan.
-One of our goals is “To foster a safe environment” which is supported by a key initiative to “Become a leader in safe sport practices and implementation.
-Over the next year, we will:
+One of our goals is “To foster a safe environment” which is supported by a key initiative to “become a leader in safe sport practices and implementation”.

 Volleyball Canada and Volleyball BC have zero tolerance for any type of abuse.
 Individuals are required to report abuse or suspected abuse to Volleyball Canada or to VBC so that those matters can be addressed in an expeditious manner.
 You can report an issue in the following ways:

-Volleyball Canada has an independent third-party to review safe sport complaints.
-This process is open to all Provincial Volleyball Association members across Canada.
+Volleyball Canada has an independent third-party to review safe sport complaints that is used by Volleyball BC.
 Lise Maclean is an independent certified workplace harassment resources/investigator who is able to guide individuals through the process and/or explore other options.
 This independent official is empowered to supersede Volleyball Canada and/or Volleyball BC staff and enforce appropriate policies as required based on evidence or a situation reported.
-You may contact the independent third party at email@example.com or (519) 900-6813 if you have a safe sport complaint to report.
-For more information, download Volleyball Canada’s Safe Sport Complaint Process Overview (pdf)
+You may contact the independent third party at [email protected] if you have a safe sport complaint to report.
+For more information, download Volleyball Canadas Safe Sport Complaints Process (pdf)